AOMediaCodec/av1-mpeg2-ts/ts-carriage.md

 ## 6 Definition of DTS and PTS

+An AV1 stream multiplexed into MPEG-TS may contain *decoder_model_info* syntax elements but this is not mandatory.

 ### 6.1 PTS

 If a PTS is present in the PES packet header, it shall refer to the first AV1 access unit that commences in this PES packet.